-Aluminium is one of the world’s most versatile metals and still in high demand.
-Primetals Technologies has been responsible for a large number of innovations that have shaped the way aluminium is produced today.
-Looking to the future, Primetals Technologies aims to support aluminium producers in taking their operations to the next level of productivity and efficiency with advanced digital solutions.
+Aluminum is one of the world’s most versatile metals and still in high demand.
+Primetals Technologies has been responsible for a large number of innovations that have shaped the way aluminum is produced today.
+Looking to the future, Primetals Technologies aims to support aluminum producers in taking their operations to the next level of productivity and efficiency with advanced digital solutions.

 Primetals Technologies has helped us to reduce investments in our new projects, improve product quality, and be profitable in the market.”Dong Qingliang